 The project’s goal is to establish the largest sustainable collection of Kentucky Jewish oral histories in the state.
 Originally conceived to collect a minimum of 55 interviews from Jewish Kentuckians, the collection currently includes 78 interviews and continues to grow.
 Many of the oral histories are already publicly accessible through the Nunn Center’s digital repository, the JHFE Jewish Kentucky Oral History Collection.

-To celebrate, UK is hosting a two-day Kentucky Jewish History Symposium starting Thursday, April 12, at the Hilary J. Boone Center.
-A public keynote lecture, by Professor and Rabbi Gary Zola, executive director of the Jacob Rader Marcus Center of the American Jewish Archives, will begin at 7:30 p.m.
-The lecture promises to place Kentucky Jewish history in its national and transnational contexts.
+To celebrate, UK recently hosted a two-day Kentucky Jewish History Symposium at the Hilary J. Boone Center.
+The symposium featured a public keynote lecture by Professor and Rabbi Gary Zola, executive director of the Jacob Rader Marcus Center of the American Jewish Archives.
+The lecture placed Kentucky Jewish history in its national and transnational contexts.

 “We are absolutely delighted to have the opportunity to make Kentucky’s rich Jewish history more visible by hosting this symposium right here on UK’s campus.
-The invited speakers’ and student researchers’ presentations will highlight the long history and important contributions of Jewish Kentuckians throughout the Commonwealth,” said Janice Fernheimer, director of the UK Jewish Studies program.
+The invited speakers’ and student researchers’ presentations will highlight the long history and important contributions of Jewish Kentuckians throughout the Commonwealth,” Fernheimer said prior to the event.
 “We are especially proud of the many UK students who helped make the growth and digital indexes for the collection possible.”

-At a keynote lunch, attendees will hear from Louisville politician Jerry Abramson.
-He will talk about the influence of Jewish values on his public service career.
+At a keynote lunch, attendees heard from Louisville politician Jerry Abramson.
+He talked about the influence of Jewish values on his public service career.
 Abramson was the 55th lieutenant governor of Kentucky.
 He is also the first person of Jewish faith to have served as mayor of Louisville.
 Abramson held the role of longest-serving mayor of Louisville with 21 years of service.
 The full program can be found at https://jewishstudies.as.uky.edu/kjhs.

 “I recently used an excerpt from one of the interviews in my field studies course,” Goldstein said.
 “The speaker is Leon Cooper, who lived in Lexington for 60 years until his death this February at age 90.
 He worked at IBM and was one of the inventors of word processing.
 He just tells these wonderful stories in the interview, such as working to create a typewriter that could handle Japanese.
 I have loved getting to know people through these interviews, and the interesting lives they have lived.”